JoviDeCroock/pranimate/README.md

 - velocity, by default 1 you can tweak this number to have your proper speed

-The hook returns you a tuple with the first being a ref which you should attach to the element you are animating, the second being a function that activates the animation, this can be handy when you started in the lazy mode.
+The hook returns you a tuple with the first being a ref which you should attach to the element you are animating, the second being a function that activates the animation, this can be handy when you started in the lazy mode and the thirth being a function called play to imperatively play your animation once.

 Example: